druxt/druxt.js/docs/content/modules/menu.md

 ---
 title: Menu
+description: Drupal Menu and Menu item Druxt components, with support for the JSON:API Menu Items module.
 ---

-> Drupal Menu and Menu item Druxt components, with support for the JSON:API Menu Items module.

 ## Components